meinside/meinside.github.io/_posts/2015-11-06-Building-a-Telegram-bot-on-Raspberry-Pi.md

 I want the bot to function as a server-status checker.

-For example, it should return the uptime of Raspberry Pi when I input /uptime command and so on.
+For example, it should return the uptime of Raspberry Pi when I input **/uptime** command and so on.

-Let's add following codes to the previous code:
+Let's add following code to the previous bot code:

 {% highlight go %}
 import "os/exec"